datacontract/datacontract-cli/README.md

 │                                                                                names, leave empty for all models in the     │
 │                                                                                dataset).                                    │
 │                                                                                [default: None]                              │
+│    --dbml-schema                  TEXT                                         List of schema names to import from the DBML │
+│                                                                                file (repeat for multiple schema names,      │
+│                                                                                leave empty for all tables in the file).     │
+│                                                                                [default: None]                              │
+│    --dbml-table                   TEXT                                         List of table names to import from the DBML  │
+│                                                                                file (repeat for multiple table names, leave │
+│                                                                                empty for all tables in the file).           │
+│                                                                                [default: None]                              │
 │    --help                                                                      Show this message and exit.                  │
 ╰─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```